shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

  Two modes of Supermin:

- _PREPARE MODE_
+ *PREPARE MODE*

-  *--prepare* creates the tiny supermin appliance in the given output directory.
+  *-- prepare* creates the tiny supermin appliance in the given output directory.
 Give the list of packages that are to be installed, and supermin will automatically find all the dependencies.
-The listof packages has to be installed on the host machine .
+The list of packages has to be installed on the host machine .

 Example : `$ supermin --prepare bash coreutils -o supermin.d`